-At the annual dinner meeting each spring, the Conservators makes awards in three categories to people or groups who have advanced the cause of open space conservation in Newton:
+At the annual dinner meeting each spring, the Conservators makes awards to people or groups who have advanced the cause of open space conservation in Newton:

 The Environmentalist of the Year Award goes to the individual or group that has made the greatest contribution to the protection of Newton’s environment.
 This award was first presented in 1981.